 1. Stroll around and soak up the cool vibes

 The best thing to do in Graz is to simply stroll around and soak up the atmosphere.
 Wandering around, I became increasingly conscious of a unique vibe in the city; as I observed the people, I couldn’t help but notice a certain ‘joie de vivre’, something I found very appealing.
-I felt it everywhere: from the alfresco cafés, bustling markets and hip coffee shops to local designer stores and deli’s.
-The distinct laid-back feel and youthful vibrancy combined with an almost tangible love for fresh produce, artisan products and cool designs was pretty remarkable.
+I sensed it everywhere: from the alfresco cafés, bustling markets and hip coffee shops to local designer stores and deli’s.

 Start your stroll at the Hauptplatz and explore the streets, alleys and courtyards around Herrengasse and Schmiedgasse.
 From the Hauptplatz, stroll along the Sporgasse and the Hofgasse streets towards the Dom (Cathedral), Burgring and the Stadtpark (City Park).
 Then slowly make your way down to the Oper (Opera House) and further to the Joanneumsviertel (a square surrounded by the Art and Natural History museums and the Styrian Library).

 Just off the Hauptplatz, in the Sackstrasse, you’ll notice the Kastner & Ölner department store.
 It’s a great place to shop but head up to the sixth floor to the Freiblick rooftop café.
 You can stop here for lunch or drinks with a beautiful view of Graz.